xerris/xerris-terraform-control-tower-aft/README.md

   account_customizations_name = "sandbox"
 }
 ```
-*  We needs to add the info related with the new account We want to the deploy.
+*  We need to add the info related with the new account We want to the deploy.
-* Code Pipeline will The account deployment  work.
+* Code Pipeline will  perform the deployment of the new account.
-* Just Do a commit and push.
+* Just Do a commit and push.\
 ![alt text](./img/20.png " ")
-* Pipeline previos state.
+* Pipeline previos state.\
 ![alt text](./img/21.png " ")
-* Pipeline running and Finished.
+* Pipeline running and Finished.\
 ![alt text](./img/22.png " ")
-*  AWS landing Zone Before account creation.
+*  AWS landing Zone Before account creation.\
 ![alt text](./img/23.png " ")
 * AWS landing Zone After account creation, We can se the new AWS account added to  our AWs landing zone.\
 ![alt text](./img/24.png " ")